Chart Color Schemes

 The level of general health in Geraldton - North is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Approximately 55% (~5,328 people) of the total population have private health cover, which is very high compared to other areas.
-The most prevalent medical conditions in the region are asthma (affecting 8.1% of residents) and mental health issues (7.5%).
-A significant majority, 70.4%, report being completely free from medical ailments, higher than the Rest of WA's figure of 66.8%.
-The area has a lower proportion of seniors aged 65 and over, at 13.7% (1,329 people), compared to the Rest of WA's 18.3%.
-Despite this, health outcomes among seniors in Geraldton North are above average and largely align with those of the general population.
+Common health conditions have low prevalence in this area.
+Approximately 55% (~5,328 people) of its total population has private health cover, which is quite high.
+The most prevalent medical conditions are asthma (affecting 8.1% of residents) and mental health issues (7.5%).
+A majority, 70.4%, report being free from medical ailments, compared to 66.8% in the rest of WA.
+Only 13.7% of residents are aged 65 or over (1,329 people), lower than the 18.3% in Rest of WA.
+Despite this, health outcomes among seniors align with those of the general population, indicating above-average overall health profiles.

 Frequently Asked Questions - Health